ole00/afterburner/README.md

 How aferburner works:
 ---------------------
-- PC code reads and parses .jad files, then produces a binary which can be then uploaded to Arduino via serial port.
+- PC code reads and parses .jed files, then produces a binary which can be then uploaded to Arduino via serial port.
 By default /dev/ttyUSB0 is used, but that can be changed to any other device by passing the following option to afterburner: